 Toggle layer visibility to get at the object(s) you need.
 Here, getting at components for this project is made easier by enabling the display of just the relevant Courtyard layer.

 The Web Review interface includes an advanced search capability that can be used to find any object in the design, including objects with a specific parameter.
-This is performed from the Search pane - which is presented on the left-hand side.
+Select the icon in the left pane header to invoke the object Search mode and its filter entry field.